cb0806151/reach-svelte-test/README.md

 </p>
 </details>

-<details><summary>Further Reading & Challenges</summary>
+<details><summary><strong>Further Reading & Challenges</strong></summary>
 <p>

 If you are just getting started with dapp development, I highly recommend the [Reach tutorial](https://docs.reach.sh/tut.html).
 It will show you the foundation of contract creation using Reach and go from contract interaction through the cli back here to the frontend by the end of the tutorial.

-If after that you’d like a bit of a challenge, [Reach has a ton of dapp examples](https://github.com/reach-sh/reach-lang/tree/master/examples) that haven’t been turned into web applications; taking the time to transcribe them instead of just copy and pasting them will increase your familiarity with the Reach contract language while connecting those contracts to the frontend will increase your familiarity with the workflow of dapp development.
+If after that you’d like a bit of a challenge, [Reach has a ton of dapp examples](https://github.com/reach-sh/reach-lang/tree/master/examples) that haven’t been turned into web applications yet; taking the time to transcribe them instead of just copy and pasting them will increase your familiarity with the Reach contract language while connecting those contracts to the frontend will increase your familiarity with the workflow of dapp development.
 </p>
 </details>